Some volunteer positions require training or orientation to make sure you know what to do during your shifts. Check below training dates & times.

 The ticketing system will prompt you to sign the waiver during the purchase process and when claiming a transferred ticket.

-- This waiver is a legally binding document and must reflect accurate details about the adult participant including legal first and last name and address as reflected on your ID.
+This waiver is a legally binding document and must reflect accurate details about the adult participant including legal first and last name and address as reflected on your ID.
+A valid ID consists of:

-- A valid photo driver’s license issued by the PA Department of Transportation or any other state
+A valid photo driver’s license issued by the PA Department of Transportation or any other state

-- A valid photo identification card issued by the PA Department of Transportation or any other state
+A valid photo identification card issued by the PA Department of Transportation or any other state

-- A valid Armed Forces ID card containing the holder’s photograph
+A valid Armed Forces ID card containing the holder’s photograph

-- A valid passport, passport card or travel visa containing the holder’s photograph
+A valid passport, passport card or travel visa containing the holder’s photograph

-- Upon entry at the gate, participants are required to show a valid legal ID matching the name and ID number on the signed waiver.
+Upon entry at the gate, participants are required to show a valid legal ID matching the name and ID number on the signed waiver.

-- No copies or other reproductions will be accepted at the gate; only a valid legal ID matching a signed waiver are accepted.
+No copies or other reproductions will be accepted at the gate; only a valid legal ID matching a signed waiver are accepted.

-- PDF department coordinators, assistant coordinators, coordinators-in-training, etc.
+PDF department coordinators, assistant coordinators, coordinators-in-training, etc.

-- members of the Board of Directors of FirePony Creative Society
+members of the Board of Directors of FirePony Creative Society

-- people to fill key skilled volunteer roles by arrangement with department coordinators
+people to fill key skilled volunteer roles by arrangement with department coordinators

-- Participants with reserved tickets will have access to a Reserve Tickets sale after Round 1.
+Participants with reserved tickets will have access to a Reserve Tickets sale after Round 1.

-- Reserve ticket holders will receive an email with instructions for purchase.
+Reserve ticket holders will receive an email with instructions for purchase.

-- All reserve tickets not purchased by the end of reserve sales are forfeited and added to the pool of tickets available for purchase in Round 2 of open sales.
+All reserve tickets not purchased by the end of reserve sales are forfeited and added to the pool of tickets available for purchase in Round 2 of open sales.

 Tickets for Minors